day8/re-frame/README.md

 While the first flow has FRP-nature, the 2nd flow does not.

 When I think about these two flows, I imagine [one of those school diagrams](http://thumbnails-visually.netdna-ssl.com/water-cycle_521f29b8b6271_w1500.png) showing the water cycle.
-Rivers taking water down to the oceans, and evaporation/clouds taking water back over the mountains to fall again as rain.
+Rivers taking water down to the oceans, and evaporation/clouds/wind taking water back over the mountains to fall again as rain or snow.
 Repeat.

-There is a cycle, but there's two kinds of flows.
+There is a cycle, but it is handled by two independent flows.

 ### Event Flow

+Events are what flow in the opposite direction.

 In response to user interaction, a DOM will generate events like "clicked delete button on item 42" or "unticked the checkbox for 'send me spam'".

 These events have to be "handled".
-The code doing this handling might mutate app state (in `app-db`), or request more data from the server, or POST somewhere and wait for a response, etc. In fact, all these actions will ultimately result in changes to the `app-db`.
+The code doing this handling might mutate app state (in `app-db`), or request more data from the server, or POST somewhere and wait for a response, etc.

+In fact, all these actions ultimately result in changes to the `app-db`.

-An application will have many handlers, and collectively they represent the **control layer of the application**.
+An application has many handlers, and collectively they represent the **control layer of the application**.

-In re-frame, the backward data flow of events happens via a conveyor belt:
+In re-frame, the backwards data flow of events happens via a conveyor belt:

 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  -->  DOM